jorgegorka/alvareznavarro/src/pages/posts/post-327.md

 ## Summary

-I hope this template can help people that wants to learn Svelte and/or Firebase to get some ideas and speepd up their learning process.
+I hope this template can help people that wants to learn Svelte and/or Firebase to get some ideas and speed up their learning process.
 If you spot any error or have an improvement [contributions](https://github.com/jorgegorka/svelte-firebase/pulls) are more than welcome.